- I. Introduction to Solar Panels

 IV.
 Types of Solar Panels Available

 When it comes to choosing the right solar panel for your needs, understanding the different types available can help you make an informed decision.
+Each type has its own set of features and advantages, so let’s explore some of the most common options:

 1. Monocrystalline Solar Panels